Wig-Wam Bam: Lyrics

 The song's lyrics are inspired by Henry Longfellow's Hiawatha poem from 1855.
 The poem tells the legend of a Native American warrior Hiawatha and his lover Minnehaha.
 The lyrics also refer to Running Bear and his lover Little White Dove, two characters from the 1959 song "Running Bear" written by Jiles Perry Richardson.

 Music

 The song featured a significant change in the band's sound, and is often considered the band's first glam rock single.
 Also, this was the first Sweet single with bass player Steve Priest singing some parts of the lead vocal: the "try a little touch, try a little too much" line at the chorus.
-This became an important part of Sweet's style later, and at most of their later singles, they also used this technique, with Priest singing some lines of the song.
+This became an important part of Sweet's later style; on most of their later singles they also used this technique, with Priest singing some lines of the song.
 After the song became a hit, Sweet adopted a glam image, starting to wear glitter and makeup.

 The band appeared on BBC's Top of the Pops, performing the song, three times in 1972: on 14 September, on 21 September and on 5 October, with Priest wearing an extravagant Native American feathered headress.